sarwari-mallela/Map-Navigation-Using-Hand-Gestures/docs/README.md

 ### Dependencies
 [MediaPipe](https://developers.google.com/mediapipe) for high-fidelity tracking of the hand.

-The project was developed using Python 3.9 due to MediaPipe seeming to have reports of compatibility issues, particularly with Windows and Python 3.11 [[“”]](https://github.com/google/mediapipe/issues/3849)
+The project was developed using Python 3.9 due to MediaPipe seeming to have reports of compatibility issues, particularly with Windows and Python 3.11 [(Mediapipe issue #3849)](https://github.com/google/mediapipe/issues/3849)

 ### Compile and run